Heritage Walk of Old Delhi: An Insider’s DIY Tour

 Khari Baoli has been here for many years, some of these shops have been in the same family for 10 generations.

 This is the perfect place to pick up fresh spices, dried fruit, nuts and loose tea.
-But don’t buy from the first shop.
+Don’t buy from the first shop.
 Head further into the market to get better prices.
-Khari Baoli is on just about every Old Delhi walking tour and gets a lot of tourists.
-Prices will be inflated, especially if you look like a foreigner.
+Khari Baoli is on just about every Old Delhi walking tour and gets a lot of tourists, so prices are inflated.

 12. Katra Neel Road

-The area was established during Shah Jahan’s time and you’ll find many examples of Mughal architecture and old havelis if you look.
+There are many examples of Mughal architecture and old havelis if you look carefully.
 You’ll also see a stone arched gate, Katra Neel Gateway, built in 1857 but now off limits as a portion recently collapsed.

-Many of the old haveli courtyards have a Shivalay (shrine to Lord Shiva), and Katra Neel is known for this.
+Many of the old haveli courtyards have a Shivalay (shrine to Lord Shiva) – Katra Neel is known for this.
 If you have the chance, look into the courtyards to see the Shivalays.

 This market is significant in the heritage of Old Delhi.
 It was here the rebels lived during the revolts of 1857, and many were hanged here by the British.

-Know Before You Go on Your Old Delhi Heritage Walk
+Good to Know Before Doing the Old Delhi Heritage Walk

 • Old Delhi is noisy and very congested